Azure/aks-rdma-infiniband/website/docs/getting-started/02-prerequisites.md

 title: Prerequisites
 ---

-This section details the prerequisites for deploying an AKS cluster with support for high-speed InfiniBand networking and Remote Direct Memory Access (RDMA), including optional configurations for GPUDirect RDMA.
+This section details the prerequisites for deploying an AKS cluster with support for Remote Direct Memory Access (RDMA) over InfiniBand, including optional configurations for GPUDirect RDMA.

 ## AKS Nodepools